 - Dwelling types: The CVRD has a much lower-density housing composition than BC, with single-detached dwellings making up a larger share and apartments making up a smaller share.
-This holds true in Saltair, with single-detached dwellings composing 92% of housing units.
-There are small portions of mobile homes (4% of units), and minimal amounts of semi-detached houses (1%), duplexes (2%) and apartments (1%). - Dwelling age: Saltair has an older housing stock than the CVRD, with a greater share of housing units built before 1961 and between 1961-1980, and a smaller share of housing units built between 2001-2005. - Bedroom number: Saltair has a very similar share of unit sizes as the CVRD as a whole. - Non-market housing: Electoral area G has no non-market units - Market rental housing: There is limited data on the supply of market rental housing, and most of the supply is likely provided through the secondary rental market. - Market ownership housing: Single-detached homes have been the most desirable and expensive form of housing, followed by manufactured homes then duplexes and finally townhomes.
-It is unusual for manufactured homes to be more valuable than townhomes; it is assumed that this reflects Saltair's manufactured homes being located on larger or better-located parcels of land than its townhome supply.
+This holds true in electoral area G, with single-detached dwellings composing 92% of housing units.
+There are small portions of mobile homes (4% of units), and minimal amounts of semi-detached houses (1%), duplexes (1%) and apartments (1%). - Dwelling age: Electoral area G has an older housing stock than the CVRD, with a greater share of housing units built before 1961 and between 1961-1980, and a smaller share of housing units built between 2001-2005. - Bedroom number: Electoral area G has a very similar share of unit sizes as the CVRD as a whole. - Non-market housing: Electoral area G has no non-market units and 11 households receiving rent assistance in the private market from BC Housing. - Market rental housing: There is limited data on the supply of market rental housing, and most of the supply is likely provided through the secondary rental market. - Market ownership housing: Single-detached homes have been the most desirable and expensive form of housing, followed by manufactured homes then duplexes and finally townhomes.
+It is unusual for manufactured homes to be more valuable than townhomes; it is assumed that this reflects electoral area G's manufactured homes being located on larger or better-located parcels of land than its townhome supply.
 It could also indicate that the electoral area's townhome supply is old and deteriorated.
-This market saw price stability from 2008 to 2016 as Vancouver Island's economy gradually recovered from the financial crisis of 2008.
+This market saw price stability from 2007 to 2016 as Vancouver Island's economy gradually recovered from the financial crisis of 2008.
 From 2017 to 2019, prices increased considerably each year for all unit types except townhomes.
-This suggests that since 2017 Saltair's supply of available land has been insufficient to meet growing demand for single-detached homes, manufactured homes and duplexes.
+This suggests that since 2017 the electoral area's supply of available land has been insufficient to meet growing demand for single-detached homes, manufactured homes and duplexes.